sagan-software/eosio-rust/README.md

 _Tracking this feature in [issue #5](https://github.com/sagan-software/rust-eos/issues/5)_

-Hand-written ABI files are unnecessary and expose developers to risk if they aren't kept up-to-date.
+Hand-written ABI files are unnecessary and expose developers to risk if they aren't kept updated.

 Since we already have `#[eosio_action]` and `#[eosio_table]` attributes, it should be fairly straightforward to implement this feature by detecting these attributes and generating a JSON file.